iluvpy/BadAppleMod/video_data/README.md

-## BadApple video data setup
-put the `BadApple` folder inside your `.minecraft` or if you are running the <br> gradle configuration then put the `BadApple` folder into the `run` folder of the project after running `gradlew gen source`

-## how to generate video data
+## Generating video data
+create a python env with `python -m venv env` (python3) <br>
-if you want to add your own video then follow these instructions: first create an env and run `pip install -r requirements.txt`.
+then activate the env and run `pip install -r requirements`. <br>
-After that you can run `python generate.py path/to/video.mp4`, that will generate a file called video.txt with all the pixel data. the video pixel data will be sized down to redouce output size
+After that you can run `python generate.py` (with the env), that will ask you for the file name, <br>
+normally you just should give it the `bad_apple.mp4` file that is already present but you can give it any black and white video.
+After that you'll get a videoData.txt file that can be put into your BadApple folder inside .minecraft or the run folder in case you run minecraft with the gradle config